collocations.org

 There was no point appealing to her better nature (= kindness).

-by ~
+by nature

-He''s not by nature an inquisitive person.
+He's not by nature an inquisitive person.

-concerning the ~
+concerning the nature of

 a debate concerning the nature of violence